 Any order made under this Order shall not affect the rights of the solicitor and the party as between themselves.

-9. Address for service of party whose solicitor is removed
+9. Service details of party whose solicitor is removed

-Where —
+If —

-(a) an order is made under Rule 6, or
+(a) an order is made under rule 6 in respect of the solicitor of a party; or

-(b) an order is made under Rule 7, and the applicant for that order has complied with Rule 7(1),
+(b) an order is made under rule 7 in respect of the solicitor of a party, and the solicitor has complied with rule 7(1),

-then unless and until the party to whose solicitor or to whom, as the case may be, the order or certificate relates either appoints another solicitor and complies with Rule 4, or being entitled to act in person, gives notice of his intention so to do and complies with Rule 5, his last known address or such other address as on ex parte application may be ordered by the Court or, where the party is a body corporate, its registered or principal office shall, for the purpose of the service on him of any document not required to be served personally, be deemed to be his address for service.

-10. “Address for service”

-In this Order subject to Rule 9, the expression “address for service” means the address for service required by Orders 6 and 12.
+the party’s service details are to be taken to be party’s geographical address stated on the most recently filed document until —

+(c) a notice is filed under rule 4 or 5; or

+(d) the Court orders otherwise on an ex parte application by the party,

+in which case the party’s service details are those stated in the notice or ordered by the Court.

+[Rule 9 inserted in Gazette 21 Feb 2007 p.
+534-5.]

+[10.
+Repealed in Gazette 21 Feb 2007 p.
+534.]

 11. Solicitor not to act for adverse parties

 No solicitor shall act in any cause or matter for plaintiff and defendant, or for any 2 or more defendants having adverse interests in a cause or matter.